chloeysd/chloeysd/README.md

 - **Machine Learning:** TensorFlow, PyTorch
 - **Visualization:** Matplotlib, Seaborn

-## 📚 Projects

-### 1. **Data Visualization Dashboard**

-A Python-based dashboard showcasing interactive visualizations.
-Built using Plotly and Dash, this project demonstrates my skills in creating insightful visual representations of data.

-### 2. **NLP Sentiment Analyzer**

-An NLP model using Transformer-based architecture for sentiment analysis on social media posts.
-This project shows my proficiency in building and fine-tuning advanced language models.

-### 3. **GAN Image Generator**

-A Generative Adversarial Network (GAN) model for generating realistic images.
-This project highlights my experience in working with complex neural network architectures.

 ## 🤝 Let's Connect!

 Thank you for visiting my profile!
 Feel free to explore my repositories and reach out if you'd like to collaborate or discuss anything interesting. 😊